aisamijeno/Build-A-Regression-Model-In-Keras/README.md

 ### **IBM Introduction to Deep Learning & Neural Networks with Keras Course Project**

 ------
-This repository is a submission of *Aisa Mijeno* for Scalable Machine Learning On Big Data Using Apache Spark course project.
+This repository is a submission of *Aisa Mijeno* for Introduction to Deep Learning & Neural Networks with Keras course project.
 <br>

 #### **Project Description**